WAZIPOINT WAZIPOINT Engineering Science & Technology: Transformer Open Circuit and Short Circuit Test

 (These values are referring to the LV side of the transformer.)

-Hence, it is seen that the open-circuit test gives core losses of transformer and shunt parameters of the equivalent circuit.
+Hence, it is seen that the open-circuit test gives core losses of the transformer and shunt parameters of the equivalent circuit.

 Short Circuit Or Impedance Test On Transformer

-Sense input voltage is low current flowing through excitation branch is negligible and all voltage will drop in a transformer due to series element in a circuit.
+Sense input voltage is low current flowing through the excitation branch is negligible and all voltage will drop in a transformer due to series element in a circuit.

 The ammeter reading gives the primary equivalent of full load current (Isc).